tructd123/End-to-end-music-streaming-pipeline/README.md

 # 🎵 SoundFlow

-Real-time data pipeline for music streaming analytics, simulating a platform like Spotify.
+A data pipeline with Kafka, Spark Streaming, dbt, Docker, Dagster, Terraform, GCP and much more!

 ## 📋 Objective

-Stream events from a fake music streaming service and build a pipeline to process real-time data.
-Data is periodically stored in a data lake, then transformed via dbt to create analytics dashboards.
+The project will stream events generated from a fake music streaming service (like Spotify) and create a data pipeline that consumes the real-time data.
+The data coming in would be similar to an event of a user listening to a song, navigating on the website, authenticating.
+The data would be processed in real-time and stored to the data lake periodically.
+The batch job will then consume this data, apply transformations, and create the desired tables for our dashboard to generate analytics.
+We will try to analyze metrics like popular songs, active users, user demographics etc.

 ## Dataset